Menthol cigarette: Proposed ban in the United States

-In November 2018 the U.S. Food and Drug Administration announced its intention to outlaw menthol cigarettes, later changing this position to advocate for restriction of flavored tobacco and e-cigarettes to a separate age-restricted room.
+In November 2018 the FDA announced its intention to outlaw menthol cigarettes, later changing this position to advocate for restriction of flavored tobacco and e-cigarettes to a separate age-restricted room.
 The FDA stated that this change in position was due to their belief that they do not have the legal regulatory authority to unilaterally declare a ban, citing concerns that any such ban would result in litigation that the FDA would lose.

 In June 2020, two US NGOs (African American Tobacco Control Leadership Council and Action on Smoking and Health) filed a lawsuit against the FDA to try to force it to introduce a ban on menthol cigarettes in order to reduce health inequalities, noting that 85% of African American smokers smoke menthol cigarettes.

 In April 2021, the FDA announced that it planned to ban the sale, manufacturing, and importation of menthol cigarettes and mass-produced flavored cigars, citing menthol’s highly addictive qualities and the racial disparities among those most likely to smoke menthol cigarettes.
 Proposed regulations were published for public comment in April 2022.
+The attempt was postponed indefinitely after negative public feedback, with particular controversy generated on both sides by the disproportionate use by African-Americans.

+The Congressional Black Caucus issued a letter in support of a menthol cigarettes ban and opposed its postponement by the Biden administration.
+The NAACP (National Association for the Advancement of Colored People) condemned the administration's postponement of the menthol cigarettes ban, stating "The NAACP is outraged and disgusted, but we refuse to be deterred.
+We will continue to do whatever it takes to protect and advance Black life.
+This is what standing for community looks like."
+The American Medical Association (AMA) also protested the postponement and joined a lawsuit intending to force the FDA to implement the ban.

+In 2025, the Trump Administration withdrew the proposed ban.